ivanmitic/incoded-notification-system/README.md

 ### Collections and Models

-Under that namespace, there are database models and collections made to transform database entity records to PHP objects over database layer object.
+Under `Incoded\Notification` namespace, there are database models and collections made to transform database entity records to PHP objects over database layer object.

 ### Form